 - statement of research interest

 - experience gained after degree qualifications

-- 3 academic references
+- 2 to 3 academic references

 - official transcripts

 - copies of GREs and TOEFL score reports if available

 - letter of support from a Stowers faculty member